afsc-assessments/ebswp_2023/doc/EBSpollock.md

 and 10\% of first-wholesale value (Table \ref{tab:bsaiplck_wsl}).
 The price of products produced at-sea tend to be higher than comparable products produced by the shore-based because of the shorter time span between catch, processing and freezing.
-Since 2014 the price of fillets produced at-sea tend to be about 10\% higher, surimi prices tend to be about 30\% higher and the price of roe about 50\% higher.
+Over the past 5 years the price of fillets produced at-sea tend to be about 7\% higher, surimi prices tend to be about 25\% higher and the price of roe about 50\% higher.
 Average prices for fillets produced at-sea also tend to be higher because they produce proportionally more higher-priced fillet types (like deep-skin fillets).
-The at-sea price first wholesale premium averaged roughly \$0.21 per pound between 2010--2014 and has increased to an average of
+The at-sea price first wholesale premium averaged roughly \$0.20 per pound between 2011--2015 and has increased to an average of
-\$0.27 per pound between 2015--2019.\footnote{The at-sea price premium is the difference between the average price of first-wholesale products at-sea and the average price of first-wholesale products shore- based.}
+\$0.28 per pound between 2016--2020.\footnote{The at-sea price premium is the difference between the average price of first-wholesale products at-sea and the average price of first-wholesale products shore- based.}